Research & Innovation

 The crucial role of mitochondria in mood disorders

-According to a recent study published in Frontiers in Psychiatry, mitochondria are cellular organelles known to be involved in various biological processes, such as the production of adenosine triphosphate (ATP), the metabolism of reactive oxygen species (ROS), calcium (Ca2+) homeostasis, cell death and survival, as well as synaptic plasticity (Scaini et al., 2021).
-In the brain, which uses large amounts of ATP and lacks the ability to store it, their activity is crucial for the modulation of neuronal activity, short- and long-term neuronal plasticity, cellular resilience, and behavioral adaptations, primarily through actions on long-term potentiation.
+According to a recent study published in *Frontiers in Psychiatry*, mitochondria are cellular organelles known to be involved in various biological processes, such as the production of adenosine triphosphate (ATP), the metabolism of reactive oxygen species (ROS), calcium (Ca2+) homeostasis, cell death and survival, as well as synaptic plasticity (Scaini et al., 2021).
+In the brain, which consumes large amounts of ATP and lacks the ability to store it, mitochondrial activity is crucial for modulating neuronal activity, short- and long-term neuronal plasticity, cellular resilience, and behavioral adaptations, primarily through its effects on long-term potentiation.

 Mitochondrial dysfunction and mood disorders